Sakaria-Qcorp/Portfolio/README.md

 # Hw-portfoli1
-Creating my first portfolio.
-This is consider the ruff draft of it!
+I upgraded my Porfolio.
+This give you a a little information about me.